Indoor Activities For Dogs

 Play the Shell

 The shell game will allow your dog to exercise his problem-solving skills.
-Using three cups and a treat, place the treat underneath one of the cups and let your dog choose the cup with the treat.
+Using three cups and a treat, place the gift underneath one of the cups and let your dog choose the bowl.

 Play Tug of War